megvii-research/FullMatch/README.md

-The official Megengine code will be released before April 10.
+The official Megengine code will be released.